MASKOR/maskor_thermal_mapper/README.md

 How to install:

+- install openni2 for ASUS Xtion

-- download maskor/maskor_gige_cam and follow the install instructions
+- clone  maskor/maskor_gige_cam to ~/catkin_ws/src and follow the install instructions inside the package if you want to use a FLIRA325sc for example

-- download maskor/rtabmap/fnicolai/thermal_mapping to ~/rtabmap
+- clone  maskor/rtabmap/fnicolai/thermal_mapping to ~/rtabmap

-- download maskor/rtabmap_ros/fnicolai/thermal_mapping to ~/catkin_ws/src
+- clone  maskor/rtabmap_ros/fnicolai/thermal_mapping to ~/catkin_ws/src

-- download maskor/maskor_thermal_mapper to ~/catkin_ws/src
+- clone  maskor/maskor_thermal_mapper to ~/catkin_ws/src

 - run the INSTALL.sh in ~/catkin_ws/src/maskor_thermal_mapper